abstractFlo/atlas-docs/documentation/server/eventservice.md

 ## Introduction

-Sending events is a key feature for each gamemode.
+Sending events is a key feature for each Gamemode.
 This service will help you archive this goal.

 {% hint style="info" %}
-Keep in mind, our eventservice is a wrapper around the alt:V Eventsystem.
-If you want, you can use the way how alt:V provides it with **alt.emit**, **alt.emitClient** and so on.
+Keep in mind, our Eventservice is a wrapper around the alt:V Eventsystem.
+If you want, you can use it the way alt:V provides it with **alt.emit**, **alt.emitClient** and so on.
 But in a clean code scenario, it would be better to use the eventService to keep your code clean and structured.
 {% endhint %}

 ## Base Usage